Old-Fashioned Potato Soup

 - Cook on low until potatoes are creamy, about 45 minutes.
 Stir in the milk and parsley and continue cooking until mixture is heated through.
 Stir in the potato flakes.

-- If you'd like, add frozen peas or broccoli at the milk stage.
+- Need a little something extra for this dish?
+If you'd like, add frozen peas or broccoli at the milk stage.

 LATEST TV RECIPE & VIDEO